kubernetes-sigs/kueue/site/content/en/docs/tasks/run_plain_pods.md

 ### c.
 Limitations

 - A Kueue managed Pod cannot be created in `kube-system` or `kueue-system` namespaces.
-- In case of [preemption](/docs/concepts/cluster_queue/#preemption), Pod will be terminated and deleted.
+- In case of [preemption](/docs/concepts/cluster_queue/#preemption), the Pod will be terminated and deleted.

 ## Example Pod

-Here is a sample Pod that just sleep for a few seconds:
+Here is a sample Pod that just sleeps for a few seconds:

 {{< include "examples/pods-kueue/kueue-pod.yaml" "yaml" >}}